Monopond/fax-api-client-csharp/README.md

 ```

 ### Sending a fax with BusyRetries in SendFaxRequest:
-Adding a BusyRetries in sendFaxRequest will be used as the default BusyRetries of all apiFaxMessages but if an apiFaxMessage has a BusyRetries then it will override the BusyRetries value in sendFaxRequest.
-Please note the addition of BusyRetriesSpecified and BusyRetries" , if BusyRetriesSpecified is not supplied or initialized, it will have false value as default and BusyRetries" will be ignored.
+To assign a `BusyRetries` in the sendFaxRequest, the request should be similar to the following example below.
+Please assign the value of `BusyRetriesSpecified` to `true` in order to take effect the value of selected `BusyRetries` in the request.
+If the `apiFaxmessage` contains `BusyRetries`, it will override the `BusyRetries` value in `sendFaxRequest`.

 ```C#
          private static void sendFaxSample(ApiService apiClient)